 Temperate Coniferous Forest.
 Temperate evergreen forests are found predominantly in areas with warm summers and cool winters, and vary enormously in their kinds of plant life.

 In some, needleleaf trees dominate, while others are home primarily to broadleaf evergreen trees or a mix of both tree types.
 Temperate evergreen forests are common in the coastal areas of regions that have mild winters and heavy rainfall, or inland in drier climates or montane areas.
 Many species of trees inhabit these forests including pine, cedar, fir, and redwood.
 The understory also contains a wide variety of herbaceous and shrub species.
 Temperate conifer forests sustain the highest levels of biomass in any terrestrial ecosystem and are notable for trees of massive proportions in temperate rainforest regions.
 Ocean Biome - Animal Facts and Information.
 Ocean Biome Description A common belief is that the ocean biome was the first one to exist.

 Chaparrals exist between 30° and 40° North and South latitude on the west coasts of continents.
 The favorable climatic conditions which produce this biome includes shore areas with nearby cold ocean currents.
 Mediterranean Chaparral biome is localized in the coastal areas surrounding the Mediterranean Sea including parts of Europe, North Africa, and Asia Minor.
 Shoreline Biome.
 A shoreline is formed when the water merges with the land.

 Scattered throughout the earth, several are remnants from the Pleistocene glaciation.
 Many ponds are seasonal, lasting just a couple of months (such as sessile pools) while lakes may exist for hundreds of years or more.
 Ponds and lakes may have limited species diversity since they are often isolated from one another and from other water sources like rivers and oceans.
 Lakes and ponds are divided into three different “zones” which are usually determined by depth and distance from the shoreline.

 A biome is a large geographical area of distinctive plant and animal groups, which are adapted to that particular environment.
 The climate and geography of a region determines what type of biome can exist in that region.
 Major biomes include deserts, forests, grasslands, tundra, and several types of aquatic environments.
 Each biome consists of many ecosystems whose communities have adapted to the small differences in climate and the environment inside the biome.
 All living things are closely related to their environment.

 The earth includes a huge variety of living things, from complex plants and animals to very simple, one-celled organisms.
 Biome.
 Biosphere: Land Biomes.
 Science for Kids: World Biomes and Ecosystems.
 What is an ecosystem?

 Each individual plant and animal could not exist by itself on planet Earth.
 All living organisms need millions of other living organisms to survive.
-How these organisms interact with the sun, soil, water, air and each other in a specific are is called an ecosystem.
+How these organisms interact with the sun, soil, water, air and each other in a specific area is called an ecosystem.
 An ecosystem describes a specific area where the organisms work together as a unit.
 Ecosystems.
 Ecosystems The plants and animals that are found in a particular location are referred to as an ecosystem.
 These plants and animals depend on each other to survive.

 In a delicate balance, these lifeforms help to sustain one another in regular patterns.
 Disruptions to an ecosystem can be disastrous to all organisms within the ecosystem.
 As an example, consider what happens when a new plant or animal is introduced into an ecosystem where it did not before exist.
 Throughout the history of the Earth, the delicate balance found within ecosystems has been disrupted by natural disasters such as fires, floods, storms, volcano eruptions, and so forth.
 KDE Santa Barbara.
 Welcome to the Kids Do Ecology Biomes Pages!

 Aquatic Biomes | Terrestrial Biomes | GAMES!
+What are biomes?
 Biomes Facts for Kids.